Christytomy345/Prediction-Using-Supervised-Learning/README.md

 Our motive is to create a machine learning model and train it with the given data.
 So that, it can predict the score of a student given the number of hours they study per day.
 Dataset= http://bit.ly/w-data
+A pdf format of the ipynb file of the program along with its output is also uploaded as a file.